 Campus-based associate’s degrees in Minnesota

-Two community colleges provide paths to cybersecurity associates degrees through on-campus formats.
+Three community colleges provide paths to cybersecurity associates degrees through on-campus formats.
 Students can acquire an AAS degree in Network Technology and Security at Inver Hills Community College.
 An AAS in Computer Forensics is available from Minneapolis Community and Technical College.
+Alexandria Technical and Community College also has an

 Online associate’s degrees in Minnesota